A SACRED HISTORY

 A Brief History of Sacred Heart Catholic School

 Sacred Heart Catholic School is a parochial school located in the small North Texas community of Muenster.
 The community was established in 1889 by Emil and August Flusche.
 The brothers previously established communities in Iowa and Kansas.
 In seeking persons for their colonies, the Flusches specifically sought out German Catholics.
-When the contract of sale was drawn up for the land that became the Muenster townsite, the sellers agreed to donate twenty-five acres of land for the establishment of a school, church, cemetery, and park.
-Since the town was intended to be a German Catholic community, the school, church and cemetery established on the donated land were Catholic institutions.
+When the contract of sale was drawn up for the land that became the Muenster townsite, the sellers agreed to donate twenty-five acres of land for the establishment of a Catholic school and church, cemetery, and park.

 On December 8, 1889, the feast of the Immaculate Conception, the first Catholic Mass was celebrated in Muenster.
 The event marks the official birth of Muenster.
 On January 1, 1890, a meeting of the towns settlers was held.
 The attendees made plans to first build a school followed by a rectory and church for their nascent parish.
 By the spring a 14 X 24 wooden structure was erected.
 Sacred Heart Catholic School was born.